psychemedia/storytelling-notes/all-fur-allerleirauh.md

 1880

-CATSKIN : THE ENGLISH AND IRISH PEAU D'ANE.
+CATSKIN: THE ENGLISH AND IRISH PEAU D'ANE.

 HENRY CHARLES COOTE.